Rose Red (miniseries): Part 3

-The wounded Emery suggests that Annie be killed in order to allow everyone to escape, alarming the rest of the group.
+The wounded Emery suggests that Annie be killed to allow everyone to escape, alarming the rest of the group.
 While in the kitchen, Cathy Kramer is attacked by Mrs. Waterman and is rescued by Nick.
 The two decide to tie up the deranged woman and leave her in the kitchen.
 They agree not to inform Emery so that the unstable young man does not become more unbalanced.
 A ghostly Sukeena appears and drags Mrs. Waterman off into the dark wine cellar.
 As Nick and Cathy head back toward the main hall, the house changes around them and they become lost.
 A mysterious shape under the carpet chases them, and they flee.
-The shape begins to catch up to them, and Nick shoves Cathy into a room and slams the door behind her, turning around just in time to see a skeletal monster rushing up to him.
+The shape begins to catch up to them, and Nick shoves Cathy into a room, saving her life, and slams the door behind her, turning around just in time to see a skeletal monster rushing up to him.
 With silence in the hallway, Cathy opens the door again but finds no sign of Nick or the entity in the empty hallway.
 As the house continues to change around her, Cathy ends up in the attic.
 Suddenly overcome by the urge to automatically write, she witnesses the murder of John Rimbauer by Ellen and Sukeena.
 Steve and Rachel, meanwhile, decide to look for Nick and Cathy.
 They find Cathy in the attic, where she is about to be attacked by a corpse-like creature.
 Their presence seemingly prevents the house from acting, and the corpse drops lifeless to the floor.
 The corpse's withered arm lets them deduce that the carcass is that of Steven's missing great-aunt (and Ellen's daughter), April Rimbauer.
 Suddenly, April's corpse releases a bright white light from its mouth and instantly disintegrates.